K-VIL: Keypoints-based Visual Imitation Learning: Related Work

-Without explicit extracting the scene structures with respect to objects and their functional parts, the above approaches do not scale to categorical objects.
-In the literature, the understanding of fine-grained scene structures is mainly achieved through \begin{enumerate*}[label=(\roman*)] \item the representation of fine-grained scene features; \item the extraction of a hierarchy in the scene structure; and \item the definition of task constraints. \end{enumerate*} \emph{Dense visual descriptors} such as DON \cite{florencemanuelli2018dense} and Neural Descriptor Fields (NDFs) \cite{simeonov_neural_2021} were proposed to represent fine-grained scene features by detecting dense correspondences of categorical objects, thus allowing point-based representation of object functional parts.
-However, in~\cite{florence_self-supervised_2020,simeonov_neural_2021}, access to the robot state space was required in addition to the visual descriptors, thus violating the purpose of visual imitation.
+\emph{Dense visual descriptors} such as DON \cite{florencemanuelli2018dense} and Neural Descriptor Fields (NDFs) \cite{simeonov_neural_2021} represent fine-grained scene features by detecting dense correspondences of categorical objects, thus allowing point-based representation of object functional parts.
+However, in~\cite{florence_self-supervised_2020,simeonov_neural_2021,pathakICLR18zeroshot}, access to the robot state space was required in addition to the visual demonstrations, thus violating the purpose of visual imitation.
 Yang \etal~\cite{yang2022viptl} proposed a transporter-based representation learning model to extract keypoints from the task-agnostic human and robot play data.
-Training such a model requires robot execution videos that are taken with a similar view setup as the demonstration videos to construct the similarity function.
-The same requirement also applies to the approach presented in~\cite{Pari2022TheSE} and prevents robots from learning from human demonstrations that are taken from a very different view angle.
-In contrast, K-VIL is able to extract task representations which are independent from the view angle of the demonstration videos.
+Building the similarity function of such a model requires robot execution videos with a similar view setup as the demonstration videos.
+The same requirement applies to the approaches presented in~\cite{Pari2022TheSE,torabi_imitation_2019,torabi_generative_2019} and prevents robots from learning from human demonstrations taken from a very different viewpoint.
+Sermanet \etal~\cite{sermanet_timecontrastive_2018} proposed Time-Contrastive Networks (TCN) to learn viewpoint-invariant latent representations of the scene.
+This approach requires a large number of demonstration videos and robot play videos to build the correspondence between human and robot arms, which makes the approach embodiment-dependent.
+Similar to our paper, Karnan \etal~\cite{Karnan2022VOILAVI} proposed to leverage task-agnostic keypoint detection algorithms for vehicle navigation tasks.
+This approach requires storing the demonstration video and searches the closest demonstration image for reward construction.
+This reduces the number of demonstrations compared to the pixel-level context translations of~\cite{smith_avid_2020,liu2018imitation,Dwibedi2018LearningAR,Adversarial2022}.
+However, by overlooking the different types of geometric constraints that the keypoints are subject to, this approach suffers from averaging problem similar to~\cite{simeonov_neural_2021} (see~\cref{sec:task_constraints} for details).
+In contrast, K-VIL uses dense point-based object representation and correspondence detection to align demonstrations recorded from different viewpoints.
+This significantly reduces the required number of demonstrations.
+Moreover, K-VIL explicitly extracts viewpoint- and embodiment-independent scene structure and task constraints, thus addressing the average problem and achieving better extrapolation capability in fine-grained manipulation tasks.